AtulTeamMystic/MM-Backend/docs/SOCIALS_README.md

-# Mystic Motors Social Data – Listener Cheat Sheet
+﻿# Mystic Motors Social Data â€“ Listener Cheat Sheet

 This note explains every document we create under `/Players/{uid}/Social` so engineers can attach Firestore listeners ahead of time.
-All IDs are deterministic, even if the document does not exist yet—Firestore will simply return an `exists === false` snapshot until the first write.
+All IDs are deterministic, even if the document does not exist yetâ€”Firestore will simply return an `exists === false` snapshot until the first write.

 ## Player Social Documents